symblai/symbl-adapter-for-chime-demo/demos/serverless/README.md

-## Serverless Demo
+## Serverless Deployment

-This demo shows how to deploy [Chime SDK Browser Demo](https://github.com/aws/amazon-chime-sdk-js/tree/master/demos/browser) as self-contained serverless applications.
+This demo shows how to deploy [Chime SDK Browser Demo](https://github.com/aws/amazon-chime-sdk-js/tree/master/demos/browser)with the Symbl Adapter as self-contained serverless applications.

 > *Note: deploying the serverless demo may incur extra charges in your AWS account.*